zerocracy/zerocracy.github.io/pages/policy.md

 You can always "go on vacation" if you want Zerocrat to temporarily stop assigning you new jobs; just say `vacation`.

+<a id="52" href="#52">§52</a>
+"Auto-Vacation."
+If you receive <span id="52.awards">8</span> or more negative awards in the past <span id="52.days">16</span> days and no positive ones, your vacation status will automatically be set to `on`, which means you will not receive new tasks.
+You have to manually turn off vacation status to receive new tasks.
+Note that you can turn vacation off any time, but the auto-vacation mechanism will be re-evaluated if you receive another negative award.

 <a id="35" href="#35">§35</a>
 "Quit."
 You can always quit a project, just say `quit` to Zerocrat.